 In the setup menu, set the Control setting to IP so that Dirac Live software can communicate with your AudioControl device over the network using IP commands.
 On the front panel select Menu > General Settings > Control > set Control to IP.
 To exit the setup menu press the Menu button, your settings will automatically be saved.
 If you plan to control your processor or receiver with RS232 commands just remember to go back and change the Control setting to RS232 when you are done running Dirac Live calibration.

 Next, configure your speaker types and speaker configuration for your specific installation.
 Dirac reads the speaker type settings from the processor or receivers menu settings and displays that configuration information in the Dirac software.
 From the front panel select Menu > Speaker Types > set your speaker types accordingly.
 To exit the setup menu press the Menu button, your settings will automatically be saved.

-NOTE: Before you try to connect Dirac Live with your processor or receiver please disconnect any network enabled home automation system processors from the network, such as for Crestron, Control4, Savant, Elan, URC, etc. The Dirac Live software communicates via IP commands and the control system processors will interfere with Dirac being able to successfully connect with your AudioControl device.
+NOTE: Before you try to connect Dirac Live with your processor or receiver please make sure you do not have the AudioControl web UI open and disconnect any network enabled home automation system processors from the network, such as for Crestron, Control4, Savant, Elan, URC, etc. The Dirac Live software communicates via IP commands and the control system processors and web UI will interfere with Dirac being able to successfully connect with your AudioControl device.

 Download the Dirac Live software and connect the microphone

-Download the Dirac Live v2.5.x software from the Dirac website using this link, DIRAC LIVE.
+Download the latest version of Dirac Live software from the Dirac website using this link, DIRAC LIVE.